Asymptotic expansion of the spectrum for periodic Schr\"{o}dinger operators: Introduction

-The previous result, which expands a simple eigenvalue to a precision of roughly~$\ep^2$, is a special case of our next result which provides a higher-order expansion to a precision of roughly~$\ep^{c \log |\log \ep|}$.
+\end{theorem} \begin{remark} The condition~\eqref{e.eps.condition} is optimal with respect to the homogenization regime.
+Indeed, the estimate~\eqref{e.KLS} asserts that the eigenvalues of the $\mathcal{L}_\e$ operator do not deviate from those of $\mathcal{L}_0$ by more than $C \e\lambda_{0,j}^{\sfrac32}.$ The condition~\eqref{e.eps.condition} essentially guarantees that so long as this deviation does not exceed the spectral gap of $\mathcal{L}_0$ at the eigenvalue $\lambda_{0,j}$, then the eigenvalues of the homogenized operator approximate those of the heterogeneous operator to quadratic order. \end{remark} The previous result, which expands a simple eigenvalue to a precision of roughly~$\ep^2$, is a special case of our next result which provides a higher-order expansion to a precision of roughly~$\ep^{c \log |\log \ep|}$.
 This higher-order expansion is given in terms of certain objects---namely the homogenized tensors~$\bba_{q,m,k}$, correctors~$\bchi_{q,m,k}$, and the sequences of corrections to the eigenvalues~$\{ \mu_k\}_{k \geq 2}$ and eigenfunctions~$\{ U_k\}_{k \geq 2}$---which are defined in Section~\ref{s.simple} via a recursive construction.

 \begin{theorem} Under the hypotheses of Theorem~\ref{t.simple}, there exist constants~$c(\data)\in (0,1]$ and $C(\data) > 1$ such that, if $\e>0$ satisfies \eqref{e.eps.condition} and we define

 along with